Bloom-host/BloomDocs/docs/backups.md

 ## Automatic backups
 It's also possible to automate these backups!
 You can make a backup at a specific time of day for example.
 To do this, head over to the Schedules tab on the panel

 ![The Schedules tab](../static/img/scheduling-actions/scheduling-actions1.png)

-Here is where all your schedules will be located.
+Here is where all your schedules are located.
 We are going to add a schedule that starts a backup, but these schedules can do way more.
 Find some examples at [Scheduling Actions](https://docs.bloom.host/scheduling-actions/).

-We are just going to create a backup for now.
-To do this, click the **Create New** button.
+For now we are just going to create a backup, but be sure to check that page out too!
+To make a new schedule, click the **Create New** button.
 Enter a name for your schedule and enter a valid timing for it.
 Basically, you have to specify which day or which week of which month get triggered and in what hours.
 You can also specify actions which get triggered every hour and so on. - We would suggest using a [generator](https://crontab.guru/) to make sure you can set the timing of the schedule perfectly.
 Keep in mind all Bloom servers run on Universal Standard Time (UTC), so make sure your schedules reflect that.

 ![Bloom.host Scheduling Actions](../static/img/scheduling-actions/scheduling-actions2.png)

 Once finished, click create and open it from the list.
-Here, click 'New Task' Set Action to **Create backup**
+Here, click 'New Task'
+And then set Action to **Create backup*
+*
 ![Backup options](../static/img/backups/backups4.png)

 And you're done!
 Your files will now automatically get backed up at the time you specified.

 Keep in mind that you can store up to 5 backups at any time with a max of 3 backups within a 24 hour period.